Skip to main content

 Concatenating Strings with the + Operator

-The simplest way to concatenate strings is by using the '+' operator.
+The simplest way to join strings in Pyhton is using the '+' operator.

-The '+' operator can only be used between strings.
+The + operator can only be used between strings.
 If you attempt to use it with non-string data types, it will result in a type error.
-To combine strings with other data types, you must first convert the other data types to strings.
+To combine strings with other data types, convert the non-string value to string using str()

 String Concatenation Example